flutter/flutter/docs/about/The-Engine-architecture.md

 However, all engines instantiated with a FlutterEngineGroup share the same threads across the group.
-Each engine has their own root isolate but share the same UI task runner, dart isolate group and source code.
+Each engine has their own root isolate but share the same UI task runner, Dart isolate group and source code.

 As a result engines in a FlutterEngineGroup will have a smaller memory footprint, faster startup latency, and better CPU core usage with shared threads